dn-m/Helper/README.md

 This project uses the [CocoaPods/Xcodeproj](https://github.com/CocoaPods/Xcodeproj) framework, written in [Ruby](https://www.ruby-lang.org/en/).

 As such, there are a few dependencies.
-To get started try:
+To get started, try:

 0. Install [Homebrew](brew.sh)
 1. `brew install ruby`